 Each year outstanding Glasgow Academy pupils are encouraged to contact academic staff at the Universities of Glasgow and Strathclyde to secure a summer placement and then apply for a Nuffield Bursary.
 Successful pupils spend a summer being paid to work in a university research environment and prepare conference posters explaining their investigations, which are displayed at the annual Celebration Event in Edinburgh.
 Pupils often enter their work for a Gold BA CREST Award and in 2011 Jason Long won a trip to LA at the "Big Bang" event in London.

 Mark Andrew Engineering Club

 Mark Andrew ran the very successful Engineering Club for many years until his death in October 2016.
-Dr Sowden and Paul Yarr, an engineer from Clyde Space, have carried this club on in Mark's memory and it's open for S1 to S6 pupils, but several P7 pupils have also been valuable members.
+Dr Main and Mr Horrocks in partnership with THALES STEM are to carry this club on in Mark's memory and it's open for S1 to S6 pupils, but several P7 pupils have also been valuable members.
 Pupils work on a variety of projects of their choice, which they request funding for and write reports on the completion of their projects.
 These have included the Junior Saltire Award, Rampaging Chariots, Scalextric 4 Schools, 4x4 Technology Challenge, a taser and a whole range of electronic kits.
 Trips have also been organised to Whitelee wind farm, Hunterston B nuclear power station, the Forth Road Bridge, Commonwealth Games velodrome, Hadron Collider Roadshow and the annual Scottish Robotic Games at Leonardo in Edinburgh.